MetalheadSanya/GtkSwift/README.md

 Please create issues and pull request on main repository of project on https://gitlab.com/gtk/gtk-swift

+If you want help developing project, please, use fork and pull requests features.

 ## License

 GtkSwift is available under the BSD3 license.
 See the LICENSE file for more info.